ArunSahu/Wyandham_GovHack_Python/README.md

-It contains Python Flask code written for web application to predict road accidents.
+Python Flask code and R code developed for web application to predict road accidents.